 and for a folder, type

 We can use GUI with the following command.

-Right click on Folder/File you want to set Permissions like CHMOD
+1 Right-click on the Folder/File you want to set Permissions like CHMOD

 In my case, I have removed all the permission from the user Administrators (DIWAS\Administrators)

 ATTRIB provides the basic functionality of CHMOD Attribute.
 This command's primary function is to remove and set file attributes (read-only, hidden, system, and archive), and as a result, it enables users to display, set, or remove the read-only, hidden, and archive file attributes that have been assigned to a file or folder. attrib.exe is solely responsible for modifying file attributes; it does not affect file permissions in any way.